Niedernhausen: Economy

-Niedernhausen is generally said to be a bedroom town for the cities in Frankfurt Rhine Main Region.
+Niedernhausen is generally said to be a bedroom town for the cities in theFrankfurt Rhine Main Region.
 At 30%, Wiesbaden has the greatest share of commuters from Niedernhausen, followed closely by Frankfurt am Main.
 The number of jobs has risen along with the population, although given the local commuting structure, the share of the population employed locally has always been rather slight, at about 10%.
 In June 1987, 1,192 persons were employed in Niedernhausen.
 By June 2002 this had risen by about 21% to 1,443.
 The share engaged in service businesses in 1987 was about 65%, and in 2002, 71%.
 The local purchasing power is about €21,346 for each inhabitant, putting it roughly 28.5% above the national average, and thereby also making it the highest figure for the Rheingau-Taunus-Kreis.

 Niedernhausen is home to mostly small and midsize businesses, overwhelmingly in the service provision sector.
 Meanwhile, there are more than 30 high-technology firms, among them about 20 in information technology, as well as seven companies in measuring and control technology.
 The community's biggest employer, with 220 on staff, is Hartmann Druckfarben GmbH in Niederseelbach (printing inks) which has been an established business here since 1968.
 Another big employer, the RAMADA Hotel Micador, is a conference and convention hotel with 254 rooms and the adjoining Rhein-Main-Theater, which was built between 1993 and 1995 specially to present Andrew Lloyd Webber’s musical Sunset Boulevard.

 Beginning in 1976 in the Schöne Aussicht, the biggest publishing house for German guidebooks, the FALKEN-Verlagsgruppe was resident.
 With 120 employees and roughly 1,200 available books, it generated a turnover of roughly €45,000,000.
 In 2000, however, the publishing house was taken over by the Bertelsmann concern and closed.

 All together there are four industrial areas, a small one in each of Königshofen, Oberseelbach and Niederseelbach as well as a somewhat bigger one in Niedernhausen near the Autobahn interchange.
 Here it is planned to open up a further 5 ha or so of land to mixed and commercial development.